OniDaito/HOLLy/README.markdown

     --train-size
     The size of the training set (default: 50000)

-    --image-size
+    --image-height
+    The height of the images involved (default: 128).

+    --image-width
-    The size of the images involved, assuming square (default: 128).
+    The width of the images involved (default: 128).

     --test-size
     The size of the training set (default: 200)